-This Is a Level 1 Unit Standards course.
+This is a Level 1 Unit Standards course.
 It offers students a chance to consider career options and to develop employability skills alongside life skills.
 Individual pathways and needs are considered.
 The standards below are examples of what is available.
-Students should expect to be able to gain 20 credits over the year in this class.
+Students should expect to be able to gain 16 credits from this class.